slerman12/Help-me/4-Faith.md

 ### Allies

-Message about preferring to die to legal action
+Message about preferring to die than legal action

 > Date: **10/30/23**